 Given that creativity and innovation is so desired, why is it that they seem to be such rare commodities?
 Roger Von Oech tells us there are several attitudes that serve as barriers to creativity that he labels as "mental locks."
-These attitudes are mostly developed through social interaction with others and the requirements to fill the roles we have been assigned.
+These attitudes are mostly developed through social interaction with others and the requirement to fill the roles we have been assigned.
 To fulfill our need to belong, we choose not to be different so practicality and conformity take precedent.
 As adults, we marvel at the creativity exhibited by children, but within our education system, we stress "rational," linear, and standardized approaches that provide rules for everything.
 We emphasize that problem solving is serious business and thus requires somber effort.
-We seek to minimize deviations and error by following set procedures in the quest for the optimal "right" answer.
+We seek to minimize deviations and errors by following set procedures in the quest for the optimal "right" answer.
 Wrong or just-good-enough solutions are viewed with disdain.
-In A Whole New Mind, Dan Pink asserts that this predominantly left-brain thinking (seeking rational, systemic, and predictable patterns), characteristic of the United States in the 20th Century, is no longer sufficient in this new century.
+In A Whole New Mind.
+Dan Pink asserted that predominantly left-brain thinking (seeking rational, systemic, and predictable patterns), characteristic of the United States in the 20th Century, is no longer sufficient in this new century.
 We also have become victims of our own achievements as individuals and within organizations so we default to ways of thinking and acting that have made us successful in the past.

-Some who have studied military innovation suggest that the culture of the United States military over the last half-century reflects these same attitudes and that the Army is not a learning organization.
-The military's use of standard operating procedures (SOPs), regulations, and doctrine are designed to provide control over how people and organizations behave without tolerating departures from the "tried and true."
+Some who have studied military innovation suggest that the culture of the United States military over the last halfcentury reflects these same attitudes and that the Army is not a learning organization.8 Clearly, battlefield requirements have driven tactical innovation within operational units, some of which have compelled changes in institutional force.
+However, military's use of standard operating procedures (SOPs), regulations, and doctrine are designed to provide control over how people and organizations behave without tolerating departures from the "tried and true."
 Military training curriculums often follow very structured programs of instruction (POIs) to teach specific knowledge and competencies-what to think and how to react to situations.

-Other observers further assert that the Army personnel selection and promotion process results in a senior leadership that is limited in their ability to think or act "outof-the-box."
-Consider the fact that over 50% of US Army War College students have a Myers Briggs Type Indicator profile of STJ.
-But you should also consider that, at the individual level, almost 70% of the students have a Sensing preference, 88% have a Thinking preference, and 70% have a Judging preference.
+Other observers further assert that the Army's personnel selection and promotion process results in senior leaders who are limited in their ability to think or act "outof-the-box."
+Consider the fact that the majority of U.S. Army War College students have a Myers Briggs Type Indicator profile of STJ.
+But you should also consider that, at the individual level, historically almost 70% of the students have a Sensing preference, over 80% have a Thinking preference, and 70% have a Judging preference.
 Contrast this with the profile types where creative individuals tend to be more intuitive ("N") rather than sensing ("S"), more thinking ("T") rather than feeling ("F"), and more perceiving ("P") rather than judging ("J").
-While the MBTI type profile is not predictive in all situations, it does inform how most senior Army leaders prefer to act in stressful conditions.
+While the MBTI type profile is not predictive in all situations, it does inform how most Army senior leaders prefer to act in stressful conditions.